-The most intriguing blockchain project in recent years is the Telegram Open Network.
 The project failed but despite it, TON blockchain was still launched.
 It will celebrate the first anniversary soon.
 So let us recall the whole history and see what is happening now.

 A step back in history

 The first mention of TON was made in 2017.
 It became known that the Durov brothers (Russian entrepreneurs, founders of Vkontakte and Telegram) started a new blockchain-based project.
 But confirmation appeared only in 2018.
 Then there was information about a new type of consensus named Catchain.
 In February 2020 Nikolai Durov lays out the details: